UrlEdge

-The Ultimate Guide: Migrating Shopify URLs to Headless Storefronts
+Migrating Shopify URLs to a Headless Storefront Without SEO Loss

 Shopify enforces a rigid structure: